 Our nurseries are designed to accommodate infants from 6 weeks to 12 months old.
 Each nursery is divided into three sections, separating infants by their development.
 The designated adult/child ratio in Pennsylvania for infants is 1:4.

 In order to maintain consistency for your child, parents are asked to provide information on their child’s specific daily routine.
 Our caregivers will use this information to customize a personal schedule that will incorporate your child’s needs and planned activities from our PA State Standards based curriculum.

 Daily Information & Communication

 Daily Grams will be completed on tadpoles and emailed upon sign out, at the end of the day.
 They will let you know when and what your child ate, when he/she slept, and when their diaper was changed.
 Notes on your child’s health, disposition, and other special things that were done during the day will also be recorded.
 We will also write reminders on your Daily Gram, and let you know when you may need to bring something in for your child.
-Other information may be posted in the nursery, or placed in your child’s cubby, such as schedules and newsletters.
+Other information may be posted in the nursery, or placed in your child’s cubby, as well as, emailed through the tadpoles system.

 At Tender Years, we feel that it is very important for your child to experience the comforts of home while they spend the day with us.
 Therefore, we ask that the parents provide certain items from home: